 - Add a little lemon zest.

 - Give another little toss.
 If you want things looser, add a little more reserved pasta water.
 Pour in a little at a time until you’ve reached your desired consistency.
 Remember, it’s easier to add than take away.
 Then portion up that deliciousness, garnish and serve!

 What Type of Salmon Should I Use?
-How Much Do I Need?

 Hot smoked salmon was used here.
 It’s texture is meaty and flaky (similarly to a regularly cooked salmon fillet, for example).
 Though, you can get a cold smoked salmon, which has less of a cooked texture and more raw-like.